SloRunner/ciquidus/README.md

 ### Wallet

-The wallet connected to Ciquidus must be running with atleast the following flags:
+The wallet connected to Equidus must be running with atleast the following flags:

     -daemon -txindex

 ### Donate

-    CHC: CLkWg5YSLod772uLzsFRxHgHiWVGAJSezm
-    BTC: 1J8Chi5teDJrvBtSuQhioNCHfTNBCcCrPx
+    Nothing here yet

 ### Known Issues